slarwise/total-ai/README.md

 python3 totalai.py filename
 ```

 Both relative and absolute paths can be used.
+Any image file format can be used.

 ## Contribute